aryavorskiy/LatticeModels.jl/docs/src/lattice.md

 ## Sublattices

 Suppose we want to create a lattice with non-trivial geometry (for example, with holes).
-This can be done by deleting some of the sites from the macro cell.
+This can be done by deleting some of the sites from the macrocell.
 There are three ways ways to do this:

 **The Convenient way**